-Secondly, I’m calling Whole Foods out because while they can say that they do not consider operational issues until pigs fly, but that statement is 100% NOT true.
+I’m calling Whole Foods out because they’re saying that they do not consider operational issues their issue, but that statement is 100% NOT true.
 Which leads me to the good news about Whole Foods.

 Whole Foods new organic body care policy

 In 2010, due to shoddy organic body care labeling, Whole Foods decided to take things into their own hands and demanded that as of June 11, 2011, all organic personal care products sold in their U.S. stores MUST BE certified organic.
 As of this week, that demand has come true.
 Whole Foods just released a statement noting that as of now, all of their body care has been switched into the new program.